 - Based on the features: A Giant Ibis is a bird with a beautiful, intelligent, good-living with highly cautious.

-- Rarity: Tror Yorng is considered by the world to be critically endangered and need to be preserved.
+- Rarity: Tror Yorng is considered by the world to be critically endangered and needs to be preserved.

-- Relationship with the mindset: Tror Yorng is closely linked to the belief of Cambodia people.
+- Relationship with the mindset: Tror Yorng is closely linked to the belief of the Cambodian people.
 The Giant Ibis is engraved in folk songs and traditional Khmer story tales.
 These songs and tales are mostly about the meaning of love or the life of Cambodian farmers.